-One challenging area for both bikers and walkers is freeway underpasses and bridges (such as Colorado Boulevard and the 710-Freeway and Orange Grove Boulevard and the 134 and 210-Freeways).
+Two challenging areas for both bikers and walkers are freeway underpasses and bridges (such as Colorado Boulevard and the 710 Freeway and Orange Grove Boulevard and the 134 and 210 Freeways).
 These places were described derisively because they create an uninviting environment.
-These places and other large intersections (such as Colorado Boulevard and Orange Grove Boulevard) were designed for cars, not bicyclists or pedestrians.
+These places and other large intersections, such as Colorado Boulevard and Orange Grove Boulevard, were designed for cars, not bicyclists or pedestrians.
 Congestion in the Central District and especially around Gold Line crossings made cyclists feel particularly unsafe.

 The topic of walking and biking overlaps with several other topic areas.
-Community character - the shade of mature street trees, the maintenance of neighborhoods and the quality of architecture - lead to feelings of comfort, interest and safety, all important aspects of walking or biking.
+Community character - the shade of mature street trees, the maintenance of neighborhoods and the quality of architecture - leads to feelings of comfort, interest and safety, all important aspects of walking or biking.
 There is a tension between this category and the traffic and parking categories.
 When moving too fast, traffic makes walkers and bikers feel unsafe and vulnerable.
 Parking lots along the street leave walkers with little interest, while on-street parking can raise safety concerns with cyclists.
 This tension between traffic and biking is heightened by the desire of bicyclists to have dedicated bike lanes that could reduce traffic lanes or on-street parking.
+Finally, there is a strong link with transit, since people often walk or bike to transit stops.